stroiman/go-dom/README.md

 - For applications like map providers
   - Avoid being billed for API use during testing.

+## Help

+This project will likely die without help.
+If you are interested in this, I would welcome contributions.
+Particularly if:

+- You have experience building tokenisers and parsers, especially HTML.
+- You have _intimate knowledge_ of how the DOM works in the browser, and can help detect poor design decisions early.
+For example:
+  - should the internal implementation use `document.CreateElement()` when parsing HTML into DOM?
+    - Would it be a big mistake to do so?
+    - Would it be a big mistake to _not_ do so?
+    - Is is it a _doesn't matter_, whatever makes the code clean, issue?
+  - Which "objects" should I expose from Go to v8? and where should the functions live?
+The objects themselves, or should I create prototype in Go code?
+(I think I _should_ make prototype objects)
+- You have experience working with the v8 engine, particularly exposing internal objects to JavaScript (which is then External to JavaScript).
+  - In particular, if you've done this from Go.

 ## Out of scope.

 ### Visual Rendering